April 21, 2025

-As the world begins its recovery process, we need to build it back better by walking in harmony with nature.
-The private sector, as the driving force of development, can help by investing more in nature-based solutions such as ecosystem restoration.
+As the world strives for a more sustainable future, we must rebuild in harmony with nature.
+The private sector, as the engine of progress, plays a crucial role by increasing investments in nature-based solutions like ecosystem restoration.

 Restoring Forest in Kampar Peninsula and Padang Island

-This year is the beginning of the UN Decade on Ecosystem Restoration.
-By preventing and reversing ecosystem degradation we can create a healthier planet.
+During the UN Decade on Ecosystem Restoration, we are preventing and reversing ecosystem degradation so we can create a healthier planet.
 Ecosystem restoration means assisting in the recovery of ecosystems that have been degraded or destroyed, as well as conserving ecosystems that are still intact.
 Healthier ecosystems, with richer biodiversity, yield greater benefits such as more fertile soils, clean water provision, flood control, climate regulation and larger stores of greenhouse gases.

 In restoring and protecting the landscape, RER employs an integrated production-protection landscape model.
 This integrated approach is based on the location of productive fiber plantations on the perimeter of RER, which work to protect the interior peat swamp forest and peat domes.